Men, masculinities, and environmental issues

 The environmental movement

-However, lots of men do challenge dominant masculine norms and expectations in relation to nature.
-For instance, many men are involved in the environmental, conservation, and animal liberation movements (although they appear to be smaller in number compared to women and LGBTQ+ people).
-Environmental activists are sometimes denigrated in emasculating ways, through terms such as ‘tree-huggers’.
+However, lots of men do challenge dominant masculine expectations in relation to nature.
+For instance, many men are involved in the environmental, conservation, and animal liberation movements (although they are typically smaller in number compared to women and LGBTQ+ people).
+It is notable that environmental activists are often disparaged in gendered ways, through terms such as ‘tree-huggers’.
+However, patriarchal norms and inequalities can also manifest within these movements.
 Gendered forms of abuse, including sexual violence, are also sometimes used by male-dominated police and paramilitary forces against women environmental activists.
-Growing eco-fascist groups, which bring far-right ideas together with environmentalism and emphasise issues such as over-population, are also highly masculinist.
+Meanwhile, there has been a growth in masculinist eco-fascist groups, which bring far-right ideas together with environmentalism and emphasise issues such as over-population.

 Resources: